waylad/create-tezos-dapp/docusaurus/docs/deployment.md

   "homepage": "https://mywebsite.com",
 ```

-Create React App uses the `homepage` field to determine the root URL in the built HTML file.
+Create Tezos Dapp uses the `homepage` field to determine the root URL in the built HTML file.

 ### Step 2: Install `gh-pages` and add `deploy` to `scripts` in `package.json`